What Is The Best Concealed Carry Holster? We Explore All The Options!

 The point of carrying a gun is to be able to defend yourself and others from unforeseen attacks.
 And as they are unforeseen, they can happen at any time at any place.
 It’s amazing to think that many people will put themselves through a lot of time and expense when it comes to buying the correct firearm, but then baulk at the idea of buying more than one holster, and even then, will choose the most inexpensive option.
 Inevitably, the expensive gun then gets left at home on many occasions because it is either too uncomfortable to carry, is difficult to conceal, is difficult to draw from, or all or a combination of the above.
 Don’t fall into that trap!

-So what considerations do you need to make when buying the best concealed carry holster for yourself?
+So what considerations do you need to make when buying a concealed carry holster for yourself?

 There are a few considerations to keep in mind when you look for the best concealed carry holster for your needs.
 First, let us start with your gun.
 Hand guns commonly used for self-defense situations generally fall in four categories when it comes to size; full size service pistols (such as Beretta 92 series), compact service pistols (such as the Glock 19), sub-compact pistols (such as Ruger SP101), and mini-guns or pocket pistols (such as the NAA Black Widow).
 Generally, the larger the gun, the more difficult it is to conceal.
 If you are carrying a huge cannon for a handgun, even the best concealed carry holster will not keep the gun concealed.
 Does this mean you should always pick the smallest gun possible?
 Not necessarily.
 Be honest when it comes your lifestyle choices.
 A person who makes a living in the great outdoors and is likely to be wearing heavy duty outdoor clothing could possibly get away with carrying even the large full size service pistols.
 Whereas someone working in an office all day will find even the compact service pistols very uncomfortable to carry on their person, and may find it impossible to conceal.
 We tend to spend more time at work than we spend with friends and even our family.
 Your profession (what you do, what you wear when working, and where you are when working) is a massive indicator on what size of gun would be appropriate for you to wear.